esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_anonymization.md

 ```output
 (0010, 0010) Patient's Name                      PN: 'Citizen^Almoni'
 ```

-In some cases, as here we are dealing with a standard "element".
-The "element" `PatientName` is in programming terms technically an attribute, or a property of the class `FileDataset`, but here we are using "element" to refer to it and other very standard properties of the DICOM.
-Certain  elements can be modified by keyword :
+In some cases, as here we are dealing with a standard [keyword](https://pydicom.github.io/pydicom/stable/reference/generated/pydicom.dataelem.DataElement.html#pydicom.dataelem.DataElement.keyword).
+The keyword `PatientName` is in programming terms technically a property of the class `FileDataset`, but here we are using "keyword" to refer to it and other very standard properties of the DICOM.
+Certain keywords can be modified as it follows:

 ```python
 ds.PatientName = 'Almoni^Shmalmoni'